PLEASE NOTE: This tour sells out regularly. We recommend booking as soon as possible to avoid missing out!

 For questions about booking a tour, prices, preparation for your trip, health and safety or other themes, please check our Frequently Asked Questions page.
 If you can’t find your question & answer, email us and we’ll add it!

 Ever since Alejandro and Guido visited the Coffee Route families back in 2011, we have a very good relationship with them.
 Together we have made this route better, more popular and more sustainable.
-Alejandro and Elvira have been receiving hundreds of visitors since then, end everyone comes back talking about their hospitality, their smiles, wonderful food and the beautiful rooms handbuilt by Alejandro.
+Alejandro and Elvira have been receiving hundreds of visitors since then, end everyone comes back talking about their hospitality, their smiles, wonderful food and the beautiful rooms built by hand by Alejandro.

 Alfran and Camila, their children, are adults by now but you still might see them when you visit the family’s house on your way to Machu Picchu.
-After an internship in the RESPONS office, Alfran is now still working for us as a driver.
+After an internship in our Cusco office, Alfran is now still working for us as a driver.
 Wonderful how we can continue to support this hard-working family and keep enjoying their excellent services.

 We are sure that you will love and remember your visit to this family just as much as we did, back in 2011.